Here’s How To Get Solid Browser Security [Update 2017]

 At the “Downloads” section, make sure the “Ask me what to do with each download” option is selected.
 This browser security feature prevents the browser from automatically downloading malware or other potentially dangerous software onto your PC.

 In the “Privacy and security” section, deselect the “Offer to save passwords” and “Save form entries”.
-Security wise, it is of critical importance to close any possibilities cybercriminals might have of getting their hands on your valuable accounts, passwords, and personal information.
+For secure browsing, it is of critical importance to close any possibilities cybercriminals might have of getting their hands on your valuable accounts, passwords, and personal information.

 Don’t forget to turn on the option to “Send Do Not Track requests”.
 Once you turn this on, your browser will notify third-party websites not to track you across the internet.